wp-plugins/buddypress-multilingual/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Support BP 1.6.x
+* All translated/duplicated pages works properly
+* Pages widget doesn't exclude translated BuddyPress pages

 = 1.3.0 =
 * Support BP 1.5.x
 * Language selector doesn't appear on the home page when a page is selected as the front page
-* Pages widget exclude function doesn't work in the right way
 * Small fix on main navigation menu

 = 1.2.1 =